Meeco/docs/guides/portal/tenant administrators/credential schemas.md

 ## Reinstate a credential schema

 To reinstate a credential schema navigate to _Credentials_ on the left-side menu of the SVX Portal, and select _Credential schemas_.
 Locate the credential schema in the _Archived schemas_ tab and select the horizontal ellipsis icon ⋯ alongside the schema’s name to reveal menu options.
-Select _Reinstate_ and confirm the archiving of the credential schema via the modal window.
+Select _Reinstate_ and confirm the reinstating of the credential schema via the modal window.
 The credential schema will be reinstated to the Tenant, and will be moved to the _Active schemas_ tab.